rbind/mikmart/content/post/2019-10-01-how-to-install-rtools-in-a-custom-location.md

 ## RTFM

-A goo place to start is the manual.
+The manual is a good place to start.
 The `Rtools.txt` file that comes with the installer is pretty clear about the requirements:

 1. Add `Rtools\bin` to your system `PATH` environment variable.
 2. Tell R where to find the compilers with `BINPREF`.